tdlm/redis-notes/00-Inbox/README.md

 **PDF files:**
 - Converted to Markdown using: `node scripts/convert_pdf.js <file> --output-dir 00-Inbox/`
-- Original PDF file is deleted after successful conversion
+- Original PDF file is deleted after successful conversion and verification

 **DOCX files:**
 - Converted to Markdown using: `node scripts/convert_docx.js <file> --output-dir 00-Inbox/`
-- Original DOCX file is deleted after successful conversion
+- Original DOCX file is deleted after successful conversion and verification

 **PDF/DOCX files in attachment folders:**
 - Converted to Markdown using the same scripts
 - Output directory set to the attachment folder
-- Original files are deleted after successful conversion
+- Original files are deleted after successful conversion and verification
 - **IMPORTANT**: Only Markdown files should remain in attachment folders after processing

 ### 2. Markdown Formatting